svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ## Research

-* All You Ever Wanted to Know About
+* Syntia: Synthesizing the Semantics of Obfuscated Code

-Dynamic Taint Analysis and Forward Symbolic Execution (but might have been afraid to ask)
+* All You Ever Wanted to Know About Dynamic Taint Analysis and Forward Symbolic Execution (but might have been afraid to ask)

 * Profiling User Activities With Minimal Traffic Traces